Confidence-Weighted Bipartite Ranking: Online Confidence-Weighted Bipartite Ranking

-where $||w||$ is the euclidean norm to regularize the ranker, and $C$ is the hyperparameter to penalize the sum of errors.
-It is easy to see that the optimization problem (\ref{eq3}) will grow quadratically with respect to the number of training instances.
-Following the approach suggested by \cite{zhao2011online} to deal with the complexity of the pairwise loss function, we reformulate the objective function (\ref{eq3}) as a sum of two losses for a pair of instances,
+It is easy to see that the complexity of optimizing (\ref{eq2}) will grow quadratically with respect to the number of training instances.
+Following the approach suggested by \cite{zhao2011online} to deal with the complexity of the pairwise loss function, we reformulate the pairwise loss function (\ref{eq2}) as a sum of two losses for a pair of instances,

-where $T = n+m$, and $g_{t}(w)$ is defined as follows
+where $T = n^{+}+n^{-}$, and $g_{t}(w)$ is defined as follows

 Instead of maintaining all the received instances to compute the gradients $\nabla g_{t}(w)$, we store random instances from each class in the corresponding buffer.
 Therefore, two buffers $B_{+}$ and $B_{-}$ with predefined capacity are maintained for positive and negative classes, respectively.
 The buffers are updated using a stream oblivious policy.
 The current stored instances in a buffer are used to update the classifier as in equation (\ref{eq4}) whenever a new instance from the opposite class label is received.